Article

 Workers’ compensation

-In exchange, this system grants employers immunity from civil lawsuits filed by employees for work-related injuries.
+In exchange, this system grants employers immunity from civil lawsuits filed by employees for work-related medical issues.
 Employers must purchase workers’ compensation insurance from a qualified commercial carrier or obtain certification from the state to self-insure.

 Simplify US payroll tax compliance with Deel